-The financial statements have been prepared on an accruals basis and are based on historical costs modified, where applicable, by the measurement at fair value of financial assets and financial liabilities.
+The financial report has been prepared on an accruals basis and are based on historical costs modified, where applicable, by the measurement at fair value of financial assets and financial liabilities.

-Significant accounting policies adopted in the preparation of these financial statements are presented below and are consistent with prior reporting periods unless otherwise stated.
+Material accounting policies adopted in the preparation of the financial report are presented below and are consistent with prior reporting periods unless otherwise stated.